mbarkhau/sbk/READMEv2.md

 [href_wiki_method_of_loki]: https://en.wikipedia.org/wiki/Method_of_loci

-> Caveat: The choices for the current wordlist are probably not optimal as I have only done minimal tests.
+> Caveat: The choices for the current wordlist are probably not optimal as I have not done exhaustive tests.
 It may be for example, that it is easier to memorize fewer words from a larger wordlist.
+The price for this is that a larger wordlist leads to smaller levenshtein/edit distances between words, to longer word lengths, to less phonetic distinctiveness and the to a larger burden on non-native speakers of English (because less frequently used words must be used to fill out the wordlist).
+>
-The price for this is that a larger wordlists comes at the price of smaller edit/levenshtein distances between words, longer word lengths, less phonetic distinctiveness and the larger burdon on non-native speakers of English.
-Improving the wordlist is a rabit hole that involves tradeoffs and diminishing returns, so I'm leaving it as is for now, but it is subject to change before final release, so your `brainkey` may become invalid!
+> Improving the wordlist is a rabbit hole that involves trade-offs and diminishing returns, so I'm leaving it as is for now, but it is subject to change before final release, so your `brainkey` may become invalid!

 ### Integer Codes

-In addition to the mnemonic encoding, SBK uses a numeric encoding, consisting of two tripplets of decimal digits: `053-404`.
+In addition to the mnemonic encoding, SBK uses a numeric encoding, consisting of two triplets of decimal digits: `053-404`.
 These have some benefits compared to the mnemonic encoding:

  - They encode their position in the secret to protect against transposition errors during input.
  - They can be used to detect input errors as they are a redundant encoding.